 With this very interesting idea, the authors theorized and found that honeybee (Apis mellifera) mercury concentrations, in part, were explained by the urbanization of the landscape.
 In their small sample, they did find that honeybee concentrations tend to increase with urbanization, although the low sample numbers.
 Methyl mercury (organic Hg form) was undetectable in the samples.
 The authors conclude that “urbanization may play a role in increasing Hg exposure to these pollinators”, and honeybees could be a useful biomonitor for pollutants.
 The authors used seven NADP Mercury Deposition Network sites to associated mercury deposition to the concentrations in bees.

-It is also important to note that as of the last three months, we have started to build a new database system that will allow all to search all of the publications that have used NADP data.
-This is done for the 2022 year (https://nadp.slh.wisc.edu/pubs/bibliography_search/), and over the next several months we will collect and add all of the previous years starting in 2007 (when this type of counting started), and add in the 2023 publications list when this counting is done at year’s end.
+It is important to note that as of the last three months, we have started to build a new database system that will allow for searches of all of the publications that have used NADP data.
+This is complete for the 2022 year (https://nadp.slh.wisc.edu/pubs/bibliography_search/), and over the next several months we will collect and add the previous years starting in 2007 , and will add the 2023 publications after the year’s end.

 Of special note is the particularly important role that SAES and off-the-top funding plays in NADP.
 The SAES funding provides three very important advantages:

 (1) it enhances the ability of the SAES to address pressing needs of agriculture,

 (2) it controls NADP site loss due to lower costs for SAES participation, and

-(3) SAES funding is heavily leveraged by allowing participation of other federal and state agencies.
+(3) it leverages SAES funding by allowing participation of other federal and state agencies.

 All NADP sites pay a management fee for operations.
 The SAES funding pays some of this fee for the SAES sites (evenly divided, essentially applying a “discount” to each site).
 The remaining costs are borne by the individual SAES.
-With a loss of NRSP status, the operational costs at all sites would increase significantly and many sites located in the agricultural production areas could shut down.
+With a loss of NRSP status, the operational costs at all sites would increase significantly and many sites located in the agricultural production areas could potentially be shut down.

 Implementation:

-A. Objectives and Projected Outcomes: (4,000 characters)
+Objectives and Projected Outcomes: (4,000 characters)

 Objectives

-Characterize geographic patterns and temporal trends in chemical or biological atmospheric (wet and dry) deposition
+Characterize geographic patterns and temporal trends in chemical or biological atmospheric (wet and dry) deposition.

 Support research activities related to: (a) the productivity of managed and natural ecosystems; (b) the chemistry of surface and ground waters, including estuaries; (c) critical loads in terrestrial and aquatic ecosystems; (d) the health and safety of the nation’s food supply; and (e) source-receptor relationships